hradec/fix_smart_last_bad_sector/README.md

 # fix_smart_last_bad_sector.sh script

 It's a bash script to fix bad sectors on hard disks, using only smartctl for testing and hdparm to re-write the bad blocks.
+(It will erase the data on those bad sectors, plus 7 adjacent sectors - so the data on the "fixed" sectors WILL BE LOST!)

 All modern HDD comes with extra blocks to be used by the disk when bad-blocks shows up, automatically.